Vermont Bikepackers Atlas

 Please note that although our members devote many hours research and recon into these routes, we can't guarantee a route is perfect.
 Conditions on the ground change every year as right-of-ways change, roads close and open.
 When you download a route, you assume full responsibility over your own navigation and behavior.
 If you run into conflict with a trail user or a landowner, please remember that it's more important to be respectful than to be right.
 You are representing bikepackers everywhere.

 Do not be limited by the resources on this page!
 Riders are encouraged to do their own homework by researching and even reaching out to local services, parks, and townships.
-Google is your friend, -- trust but verify.
 Local resources take precedence over google maps.

-That said, it is common practice for landowners to post No Trespassing signs on either side of a legal right-of-way that goes near their property.
+It is common practice for landowners to post No Trespassing signs on either side of legal rights-of-way.
 They are making it clear that they don't want anyone hiking or camping in their woods.
 If a road itself is newly closed to the public, you can expect something more explicit like a gate, flagging, or a sign in the right-of-way.
 Ride with confidence!

 See you out there!